About the Program

 - Depth in the area of automotive engineering

 - Breadth across engineering disciplines of electrical, industrial, mechanical, manufacturing and materials engineering

 - An opportunity to gain industrially relevant engineering design or research experience through a capstone project or a master's thesis

 Almost all classes are held Monday-Thursday, 6-9 PM.
 Classes are available in Fall (Sept-Dec), Winter (Jan-Apr), Summer I (May-June) and Summer II (July-Aug) terms.
 The Fall and Winter courses are held once a week and the Summer I and Summer II courses are held twice a week.

 Online program option:

-The Automotive Systems Engineering program is also offered in the distance-learning mode via the internet.
+The Automotive Systems Engineering program is also offered online through the Distance Learning Network (DLN).
 The online courses utilize video streaming of the lectures given on campus.
-The online students have the opportunity to interact with the instructors and with fellow students (both on campus as well as online) through the CANVAS.
+The online students have the opportunity to interact with the instructors and with fellow students (both on campus as well as online) through CANVAS.
 The class lectures, notes and discussions are posted on CANVAS for online students' access.